Using Centreon ISO el7¶

-- Then restart your server with the following command:
+- Then restart your server with following command:

-Log in to Centreon web interface via the URL: http://[SERVER_IP]/centreon.
-The Centreon setup wizard is displayed.
-Click on Next.
+Log into web interface via : http://[SERVER_IP]/centreon.
+The End of installation wizard of Centreon is displayed, click on Next.

-The Centreon setup wizard checks the availability of the modules.
-Click on Next.
+The End of installation wizard of Centreon checks the availability of the modules, click on Next.

 Click on Next.